AlicenJoyHenning/DamageDetective/README.md

 #### `filter_threshold`

-`DamageDetective` performs filtering using the damage level scores it computes and a threshold specifying the score above which cells will be filtered.
+`DamageDetective` performs filtering using damage level scores and a threshold specifying the score above which cells will be filtered.
 This score reflects the estimated extent of damage in the cell and is taken directly from the proportion of cytoplasmic RNA loss simulated in the set of artificial cells that a true cell shows the greatest proximity to.